LGBTQ stereotypes: Promiscuity

+Disaster bisexual

+The "disaster bisexual" stereotype, also called "chaotic bisexual", characterizes bisexual people as having chaotic, goofy, or socially awkward personalities.
+According to Den of Geek, disaster bisexuals have such chaotic personalities that "without knowing anything else about them you could correctly guess that they're bi", and they are "a hot mess above all else".
+According to Autostraddle, the term originated on Tumblr.
+According to The Routledge Handbook of Queer Rhetoric, the term is used by some bisexuals aiming to reclaim stereotypes that they are confused, promiscuous, or overwhelmed by their attractions.
+S.E.
+Fleenor described the term as being a self-effacing way for bisexuals to describe themselves as fun and messy.
+Aspects associated with the disaster bisexual stereotype include "not being able to sit in chairs 'properly'", "the overuse of finger guns", and "unseasonably cuffed jeans".

+The stereotype of the disaster bisexual has been used in media.
+Fictional characters that have been described by fans as disaster bisexuals have included Harley Quinn from the DC Extended Universe, Loki from the Marvel Cinematic Universe, and Motoko Kusanagi from Ghost in the Shell.

 Media representation

 Due to negative characterizations of bisexuality, media personalities are often reluctant to share their identity with the public, leading to reduced visibility.
 Rock musician David Bowie famously declared himself bisexual in an interview with Melody Maker in January 1972, a move coinciding with the first shots in his campaign for stardom as Ziggy Stardust.
 Bowie later regretted revealing his sexuality, stating, "I had no problem with people knowing I was bisexual.
 But I had no inclination to hold any banners or be a representative of any group of people.
 I knew what I wanted to be, which was a songwriter and a performer ..."

 Regarding the portrayal of bisexual people by Hollywood, stigma is present, especially for men.
 From the end of the McCarthy era to today, "The history of male bisexual characters in film has been one of negative stereotyping."
-With so many negative stereotypes surrounding bisexual characters, they are often relegated to supporting or one-note characters.